WPBeginner

 • Database server

-This information is stored in your WordPress configuration file called wp-config.php.
+This information is stored in your WordPress configuration file, which is called wp-config.php.

-If any of these items are incorrect, WordPress would fail to connect to your database server, and you’ll see the ‘Error establishing a database connection’ error.
+If any of this information is incorrect, then WordPress will fail to connect to your database server, and you will see the ‘Error establishing a database connection’ error.

-Let’s take a look at how to fix error establishing database connection issue in WordPress with step by step troubleshooting.
+Having said that, let’s take a look at how to fix the ‘Error establishing database connection’ issue in WordPress with step-by-step troubleshooting.

 1. Check Your WordPress Database Credentials

-The most common reason for database connection error in WordPress is incorrect database credentials.
-If you have recently moved your WordPress site to a new host, then this could be the most likely reason.
+Incorrect credentials are the most common cause of the database connection error.
+If you recently moved your WordPress site to a new host, then this is likely the problem.

 Your WordPress database credentials are stored in the wp-config.php file.
-It is the WordPress configuration file that contains important WordPress settings including database information.
+It is the WordPress configuration file that contains important settings, including database information.

-If you have not edited wp-config.php file before, then take a look at our guide on how to edit wp-config.php file in WordPress.
+If you have not edited a wp-config.php file before, then take a look at our beginner’s guide on how to edit the wp-config.php file for more instructions.

-You’ll be looking for the following lines in the wp-config.php file.
+You will be looking for the following lines in the wp-config.php file:

 // ** MySQL settings - You can get this info from your web host ** //